oat-sa/taohub-articles/forge/Bt26tag2.md

 <!-- -->

--   When you configure a delivery, you may now decide to send the results to the redis server, choose the option *KeyValueResultStorage* in the delivery configuration tool.\
+-   When you configure a delivery, you may now decide to send the results to the redis server, choose the option *KeyValueResultStorage* in the delivery configuration tool.<br/>

     ![](resources/{width:900px}delviery.png)

 <!-- -->